 Overall * * * *

 A target that auto-advances out to 200 yards makes shooting more fun and convenient.
-The Lyman Auto-Advance Target System works just as advertised.
+The Lyman Auto-Advance Target System works exactly as advertised.